-There are two ways of looking at this coupling: from the point of view of the spatial structure or from the point of view of the processes within this structure.
+There are two ways of looking at this coupling: from the viewpoint of the spatial structure or from the viewpoint of the processes within this structure.
 In discrete models, this is the well-known difference between space-centric and agent-based models.
-For example, a prey-predator model can be instantiated using cellular automata in which the state of a cell represents the presence of a prey, the presence of a predator or the absence of both [15].
+For example, a prey-predator model can be instantiated using cellular automata in which the state of a cell represents the presence of a prey, the presence of a predator or the absence of both [16].
 This is the spatial viewpoint.
 The model can also be instantiated by a population of individuals that represent preys or predators, and are able to interact if they are in the same neighborhood.
 This is the agent-centric viewpoint.

-The same distinction arises in continuum mechanics models between the Eulerian and the Lagrangian formulations, see Fig. 1.
+The same distinction arises in continuum mechanics models between the Eulerian and the Lagrangian formulations (Fig. 1).
 The Eulerian formulation focuses on what is occurring at a fixed point in a reference frame as time progresses (as in cellular automata).
 In the Lagrangian formulation, an observer follows the position (and other properties) of a spatial element of the system's structure as it moves through a reference space and time (as in agent-based models).